Ann Taylor Allen

 Ann Taylor Allen is a professor of German history at the University of Louisville.
-Allen is the author of four books and more than twenty articles/reviews in peer-reviewed journals.
+Allen is the author of five books and more than twenty articles/reviews in peer-reviewed journals.
 She has a BA from Bryn Mawr College (1965, Magna cum laude), studied at the University of Hamburg, Germany with a Fulbright Fellowship, received an MA in 1967 from Harvard University and earned a PhD from Columbia University in 1974.